tnosaj/systems-challenge/README.md

 [this](https://github.com/hashicorp/consul/issues/1659#issuecomment-320854604)
 link.

-- For the auto-registration, I experimented with `registrator`, but opted for the application to self register rather than adding an additional error source.
+- For the auto-registration, I experimented with [registrator](https://github.com/gliderlabs/registrator), but opted for the application to self register rather than adding an additional error source.

 - Instead of using the `/status` as a check url, the haproxy uses the simple